SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/text_to_array.rst

 Prerequisites
 =============

 'TEXT_TO_ARRAY' is In-process function which implemented in Python.
-All In-process functions uses locally installed Python with additional requirements - Mentioned here: _Installations_for-In-process_functions
+All In-process functions uses locally installed Python with additional requirements - Mentioned here: _installations_for_in-process_functions

 Syntax